 Lifetime transfers of wealth can be made in trust as a form of asset protection and to ensure monies reach the intended beneficiaries.
-Get in touch with our trust financial advisors for professional trust planning.
+Contact our trust financial advisers for professional trust planning advice.

 Depending on the type of trust used, assets gifted during your lifetime will usually fall outside of your estate for Inheritance Tax purposes 7 years after transfer to the trust.

 Trusts are also necessary where assets are left to children, whether gifted during your lifetime or on death through your Will.